johnsoter13/golf_bot/README.md

 ## Setup

-You need to have an IDE (preferable visual studio code), npm installed, and Node v20.x or above and npm installed globally.
-We suggest you use [nvm](https://github.com/creationix/nvm) for node version management.
-[Configure nvm](#configuring-nvm), then run the following:
+You need npm installed, and Node v20.x or above and npm installed globally.
+I suggest you use [nvm](https://github.com/creationix/nvm) for node version management.
+[Configure nvm](#configuring-nvm).

 For Windows, install [gitbash](https://git-scm.com/downloads) and [nvm-windows](https://github.com/coreybutler/nvm-windows).

+Open a terminal and run these commands sequentially:

 ```bash
 nvm install 22.9